-- The Chairperson is responsible for the leadership of the Committee and ensuring its effectiveness in all aspects of the Committee's role and to ensure that the Committee properly discharges its responsibilities as required by law, the Rules and the standing orders of the Association.
+- The Chairperson is responsible for the leadership of the Board and ensuring its effectiveness in all aspects of the Board's role and to ensure that the Board properly discharges its responsibilities as required by law, the Rules and the standing orders of the Association.
 The Chairperson will be delegated such powers as is required to allow the Chairperson to properly discharge the responsibilities of the office.
-Among the responsibilities of the Chairperson are that:- - 59.6.1 the Committee works effectively with the senior staff; - 59.6.2 an overview of business of the Association is maintained;
+Among the responsibilities of the Chairperson are that:- - 59.6.1 the Board works effectively with the senior staff; - 59.6.2 an overview of business of the Association is maintained: - 59.6.3 the Agenda for each meeting is set; - 59.6.4 meetings are conducted effectively; - 59.6.5 minutes are approved and decisions and actions arising from meetings are implemented; - 59.6.6 the standing orders, code of conduct for Board Members and other relevant policies and procedures affecting the governance of the Association are complied with; - 59.6.7 where necessary, decisions are made under delegated authority for the effective operation of the Association between meetings; - 59.6.8 the Board monitors the use of delegated powers;

-- 59.6.3 the Agenda for each meeting is set; - 59.6.4 meetings are conducted effectively; - 59.6.5 minutes are approved and decisions and actions arising from meetings are implemented; - 59.6.6 the standing orders, code of conduct for Committee Members and other relevant policies and procedures affecting the governance of the Association are complied with; - 59.6.7 where necessary, decisions are made under delegated authority for the effective operation of the Association between meetings; - 59.6.8 the Committee monitors the use of delegated powers; - 59.6.9 the Committee receives professional advice when it is needed; - 59.6.10 the Association is represented at external events appropriately; - 59.6.11 appraisal of the performance of Committee Members is undertaken, and that the senior staff officer's appraisal is carried out in accordance with the agreed policies and procedures of the Association; and - 59.6.12 the training requirements of Committee Members, and the recruitment and induction of new Committee Members is undertaken. - 59.7 The Chairperson must be elected from the Committee Members (excluding co-optees) and must be prepared to act as Chairperson until the end of the next annual general meeting (unless s/he resigns the post).
-The Chairperson can only be required to resign if a majority of the remaining Committee Members present at a special meeting agree to this. - If the Chairperson is not present at a Committee meeting or is not willing to act, the Committee Members present will elect another Committee Member to be Chairperson for the Committee Meeting.
-If the Chairperson arrives at the meeting late, s/he will take over as Chairperson of the Committee meeting as soon as the current agenda item is concluded. - 59.9 If the votes of the Committee Members are divided equally for and against an issue, the Chairperson will have a second and deciding vote. - The Chairperson can resign his/her office in writing to the Secretary and must resign if s/he leaves the Committee or is prevented from standing, for or being elected to the Committee under Rule 43.
-The Committee will then elect another Committee Member as Chairperson. - The Chairperson can be re-elected but must not hold office continuously for more than five years.
+- 59.6.9 the Board receives professional advice when it is needed; - 59.6.10 the Association is represented at external events appropriately; - 59.6.11 appraisal of the performance of Board Members is undertaken, and that the senior staff officer's appraisal is carried out in accordance with the agreed policies and procedures of the Association; and - 59.6.12 the training requirements of Board Members, and the recruitment and induction of new Board Members is undertaken. - The Chairperson must be elected from the Board Members (excluding co-optees) which election is subject to the prior approval of the Parent.
+The Chairperson must be prepared to act as Chairperson until the end of the next annual general meeting (unless s/he resigns the post).
+The Chairperson can only be required to resign if a majority of the remaining Board Members present at a special meeting agree to this. - If the Chairperson is not present at a Board meeting or is not willing to act, the Board Members present will elect another Board Member to be Chairperson for the Board Meeting.
+If the Chairperson arrives at the meeting late, s/he will take over as Chairperson of the Board meeting as soon as the current agenda item is concluded. - 59.9 If the votes of the Board Members are divided equally for and against an issue, the Chairperson will have a second and deciding vote. - The Chairperson can resign his/her office in writing to the Secretary and must resign if s/he leaves the Board or is prevented from standing, for or being elected to the Board under Rule 43.
+The Board will then elect another Board Member as Chairperson. - The Chairperson can be re-elected but must not hold office continuously for more than five years.